 1. Intent: Does the LP content address a possible purpose for the query?
 2. Scope: Does the range and depth of the LP content match what the user wants?
 3. Authority: Is the trustworthiness of the content on the LP appropriate to the expectations of the user?
 4. Quality: Do the appearance and organization of the LP providing a satisfying experience?

 Source – Search Engine Land

 Each of these items is rated on a scale of 1 to 5.
-1 being good and 5 being get this out of my Bing search space immediately or I will change to Google.
-Another interesting component of this is that there is a “Freshness” component.
+1 is good and five being got this out of my Bing search space immediately or I will change to Google.
+Another exciting component of this is that there is a “Freshness” component.
 Bing asks that all judges take freshness into account with their evaluation.
 There are three categories of freshness:

 Fresh Not Important